open-source-tabletop/cadence/releases/v0.1/core-rules.md

 ### Secure (1 Command Point)

 When a unit wishes to secure an objective they take a Secure action.
-They must be within 1 inch of the objective marker with no enemy units in Assault Range, and no other enemy units can be within 1 inch of the objective marker.
+They must be within 1 inch of the objective marker and no other enemy units can be within 3 inches of the objective marker.
 The unit attempting to secure an objective must make a successful Secure Roll, rolliing a d6 and scoring 4 or higher, to secure the objective.

 Section 3 - Advanced Rules
 ==========================